Dormans to Lingfield walk

 - The Old Cage was built in 1773 to confine local miscreants.
 The last inmate was a poacher in 1882.

-- Under the name Young Epilepsy St Piers School and College provide specialist education to children and students with epilepsy, autism and associated conditions.
+- Under the name Young Epilepsy St Piers School and College provide specialist education to young people with epilepsy, autism and associated conditions.